 “Patients diagnosed with CML generally face a lifetime of treatment to keep their leukemia from growing or recurring,” Dr. Richard Pazdur, director of the FDA’s Oncology Center of Excellence, said in a press release.
 “Today’s approval shows that some patients may be able to stop treatment with Tasigna altogether if they are showing a strong response to therapy.”

-But Tasigna may come with more serious side effects than Gleevec.
-For example, Gleevec’s labeling does not include a black box warning while Tasigna’s labeling must feature the FDA’s most serious warning for QT prolongation and sudden deaths.
+But Tasigna may result in more serious side effects than Gleevec.
+For example, Gleevec’s labeling does not include a black box warning while Tasigna’s labeling features a black box warning for QT prolongation and sudden death.

 Please seek the advice of a medical professional before making health care decisions.